Memory Care Licensed Practical Nurse (LPN) Jobs

 LPNs who have the right mix of skills and temperament are encouraged to explore this important and in-demand specialty.
 Keep in mind that LPNs are referred to as LVNs (licensed vocational nurses) in California and Texas.
 IntelyCare’s job board gives you access to part-time, full-time, contract, temporary, and per diem LVN/LPN jobs in memory care and other specialized roles throughout the U.S. Check out related roles such as home health LPN jobs and LPN hospice jobs for more opportunities.

-You might also want to take a training program from the Crisis Prevention Institute (CPI), or become a Certified Dementia Practitioner (CDP), which has certain prerequisites that include at least one year of paid work experience in a geriatric setting.
+You might also want to take a training program from the Crisis Prevention Institute (CPI) or become a Certified Dementia Practitioner (CDP).

 Memory care jobs require a genuine interest in the welfare of the elderly and a commitment to veracity in difficult conversations with patients and their loved ones while still maintaining a professional relationship.
 Other important soft skills that can help you succeed in this position include: